 Make more than just tomato sauce by mixing up your garden with artichokes, zucchini, and eggplant—all popular veggies used in Italian, Spanish, French, and Greek cooking.
 Other staples include sweet peppers, garlic, fennel, and cucumbers.
 What better way to season your meal than with fresh herbs such as oregano, basil, and thyme from an EarthBox® Junior gardening system?

 Caribbean EarthBox® Garden:

 Island cooking consists of different types of stew, many with a tomato base.
-Add in okra, spinach, eggplant, sweet bell peppers (Scotch Bonnets or Habaneros for some heat), and beans for a hearty meal that’s easy to make in a slow cooker.
+Add in okra, spinach, eggplant, sweet bell peppers (for some heat use Scotch Bonnets or Habaneros), and beans for a hearty meal that’s easy to make in a slow cooker.
 Other popular essentials include pumpkin, spinach, cucumbers, chard, and corn.

 Central & South American EarthBox® Garden: